apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>list of environment variables to set in the container for restore and will be
+<p>List of environment variables to set in the container for restore.
+These will be
 merged with the env of Backup and ActionSet.</p>
 <p>The priority of merging is as follows: <code>Restore env &gt; Backup env &gt; ActionSet env</code>.</p>
 </td>